prashanth1276/MacV-Object-Tracker-Task/README.md

    tracker.py           # Main script for object tracking utils.py        # Helper function to draw the trail of tracked objects
 4. web/
-   index.html          # Web page to display the result video in the browser
+   index.html          # Web HTML page to display the result video in the browser
 5. requirements.txt       # List of dependencies
 6. README.md          # Project documentation